John Arne Riise: Delhi Dynamos

 On 24 August 2015, Indian Super League side Delhi Dynamos confirmed the signing of Riise for the upcoming 2015 tournament.

 Aalesund

 On 11 March 2016, Riise announced on his Twitter page that he had signed for Aalesunds FK, marking his return to the club at which he began his career.
 Not too long after signing the contract, Riise decided to take a break from professional football, stating a loss of motivation fuelled the decision.
 He stated that he would return to football before officially retiring.

 Chennaiyin

 On 18 August 2016, Riise returned from retirement to play for Indian Super League club Chennaiyin. on a two-month contract, as a marquee signing for the Indian club.
 Co-owner Vita Dani said that he was "delighted" at the signing, and praised Riise's "exceptional" experience as a player.
 He played ten matches for the club and also scored a goal in the season.

+Avaldsnes

+In June 2023, Riise came out of retirement for a second time to sign for fifth-tier Avaldsnes IL, the women's team of which he was currently managing.
+Riise made his debut as a substitute for their men's team in a 9-2 win over Rubbestadnes IL, scoring his first goal for the club 24 minutes after coming on.